Auste1989/Auste1989.github.io/_posts/2018-07-22-car-price-predictor.md

 ---

 ## Intro:
-If you have ever owned a car and you are not a car dealer or a child of one (like I am), you must have spent quite some time scratching your head, wondering how much to sell your old car.
-For starters, likely you are either emotionally attached to your car or absolutely hate it, and therefore biased when deciding how to price it.
+If you have ever owned a car and you are not a car dealer or a child of one (like I am), you must have spent quite some time scratching your head, wondering how much your car is worth, especially once you were ready to sell it.
+Likely you are either emotionally attached to your car, absolutely hate it or somewhere in-between, but either way, you are biased when deciding how to price it.
 If you've ever been in the described situation, read on! *But even if you haven't, keep reading, you might in the future.* :smirk:

 ## What and How?
-I have been working on testing if Linear Regression can help me to estimate a second-hand car price in the Lithuanian market.
+As part of my quest to learn more about Data Science, I took on a challenge to see if Linear Regression can help me to estimate a second-hand car price (in Lithuania).
 I used two web-scraping techniques: Selenium and BeautifulSoup to retrieve car data from [Autoplius.lt](https://en.autoplius.lt/) website (the most popular second hand dealership website in Lithuania).
-I collected a dataset of about 1500 different cars, which I chose to first save in a binary format, in other words, *pickle* it.
+I collected a dataset of about 1500 different cars and *pickled it* for later (yep, pickling is a thing in computer science :laughing:).

-## Challenges:
+### Challenges:
-It was now turn for the "fun" part - cleaning it up.
-To begin with, the data came in a text format (including price and other numerical features), I created a few helper to help with this process.
-Secondly, a lot of my data was categorical (i.e. text), e.g. Make, which cannot be used in a Linear Regression model, so I had to *dummify* some of those variables, because removing them completely would have signidicantly decreased the chances of developing a good model.
-In order to account for the Make and Colour, I created a variables to identify German, French and Japanese cars, and white and red cards, respectively.
+It was then turn for the "fun" part - cleaning it up.
+To begin with, the data came in a text format (including price and other numerical features), I created a few helper functions in order to easily convert them to numbers.
+Secondly, a lot of my data was categorical (e.g. Make = BMW).
+Unfortunately, qualitative variables cannot be used in a Linear Regression model, I ended up creating *dummy variables* to replace them, because removing them completely would have significantly decreased my chances of developing a good model.
+In order to somewhat account for the effect make has on price, I created variables to identify German, French and Japanese cars.
+For that of colour, I added flags to mark white and red colours.
-Now, I was finally able to review my dataset, during the analyis I identified some outliers, such as cars that are older than 1995 or newer than 2016, cars with a price lower than €200 or more expensive than €40,000, as well as, cars with zero mileage (new) or ones with more than 450,000km driven.
+Now, I was finally able to review my dataset.
+Thorough data analysis helped to identify outliers, such as cars that are older than 1995 or newer than 2016, cars with a price lower than €200 or more expensive than €40,000, as well as, cars with zero mileage (new) or ones with more than 450,000km driven.
 I went ahead and excluded the outliers, since my model was not being designed to account for such extreme cases.
 Finally, after assessing correlation plots, I narrowed down my dataset to the target variable (Price) and the following features:
 1. Year of manufacture
 2. Gearbox (manual / automatic)